acorn-technology/react-and-rn-intro/tutorial/reactnative/rn-presentation.md

 - "Normal" apps are not limited by the provided RN API
   - Huge community of 3rd party modules
   - Roll your own native modules
-- Lean UX development (hot reloading speeds UX development)
+- Lean UX development (rapid prototyping and iterations)
 - Share pure javascript code between server and client
 - One development team needed with Javascript competence, rather than separate Android/iOS teams
 - Use native views, buttons, lists, video-players, camera app, gallery app, maps, etc.
 - Distribute javascript code independently of app ("Expo").
+- Cons will come later... but we have already experienced one of them.

 <!-- slide align="left" -->
 ### React Native vs Expo